Neuron:

-A neuron is a tiny structure found in the brainspinal cord, and nerves.
+A neuron is a specialized cell found in the brainspinal cord, and nerves.
 A single neuron can be up to a metre long and is made up of three parts:

 Neuronw800.png